swati-semgrep/gitlab-sast-rules/README.md

 # semgrep-rules

-This the central semgrep rule repository that hosts the rules the semgrep rules for the [GitLab semgrep analyzer](https://gitlab.com/gitlab-org/security-products/analyzers/semgrep).
+This is the central semgrep rule repository that hosts the semgrep rules for the [GitLab semgrep analyzer](https://gitlab.com/gitlab-org/security-products/analyzers/semgrep).

 The repository is structured as illustrated below: